addama/selectah/README.md

 # selectah.js
 Small no-frills jQuery clone.
 Why?
 Because I can.
 Unminified but mostly golfed, it's currently about 8.25kb.
 Compare to 84kb for minified jQuery.

-## What haven't you stolen from jQuery?
+## Not ~~stolen~~ported from jQuery
 .fadeIn(), .fadeOut(), .before(), .after(), .insertAfter(), .insertBefore(), $.htmlPrefilter(), .replaceAll(), .replaceWith(), .unwrap(), .wrap(), .wrapAll(), .wrapInner(), .add(), .addBack(), .andSelf(), .closest(), .contents(), .end(), .filter(), .has(), .map(), .next(), .nextAll(), .nextUntil(), .not(), .offsetParent(), .parents(), .prev(), .prevAll(), .prevUntil(), .slice(), .clearQueue(), .dequeue(), $.dequeue(), $.hasData(), $.queue(), .queue(), .removeData(), $.removeData(), .outerHeight(), .outerWidth(), .innerHeight(), .innerWidth(), .scrollLeft(), .scrollRight(), .scrollTop(), .animate(), .data(), .get(), .index(), $.param(), .toArray(), .serialize(), .serializeArray(), $.get(), $.getJSON(), $.getScript(), .prop(), .removeProp(), .removeAttr(), any AJAX function, any deferred/promise functions, any animation/effect function, any shorthand event handler function (.click(), .blur(), etc), some CSS3 selector support, and probably more but I'm tired of scrolling through jQuery's site.

 ## Why weren't these included?
-What kind of programmer are you that you don't use, uh, like, $.removeData(), which is just SO important in this very specific situation I just came up with???
-I have a guess that the vast majority of people using jQuery only use it for 2 things: simple selections using simple selectors, and performing a handful of specific chained actions on a selected set of elements.
-Binding event handlers, showing and hiding elements, adjusting CSS, looping through a bunch of elements to perform a check on each one, etc.
+I have a guess that the vast majority of people using jQuery only use it for 2 things: simple selections using simple selectors, and performing a handful of specific chained actions on those selections.
+Binding event handlers, showing and hiding elements, adjusting CSS, looping through a bunch of elements to perform a check on each one, etc. The functions listed above are certainly useful (particularly the animation and promise sections), but are outside of what a basic DOM selection and manipulation library should have.

-If that's all you're using jQuery for, plus or minus a few features listed above, why not JUST have those functions available?
-Why include the entire 84kb of minified jQuery?
-If you need promises or CSS animation, there are far more efficient and comprehensive libraries that can wrap that all up for you.

-If at the end of the day, you still need some of the stuff above, you have 2 options as I see it.
-First, you can get off your lazy ass and figure out the handful of lines required to do your task.
-It all boils down to Javascript, a language you presumably know since you ended up here.
-It can't be that hard, man.
-Secondly, just use jQuery!
-No one would fault you for using a larger toolkit, especially an industry standard like jQuery.

-## Okay but -
-And another thing: have you actually looked at jQuery's source?
-Like, really _looked_ at it to try and ~~steal~~understand their functions?
-Most of it is redundant.
-Most of it is wrappers around wrappers around wrappers.
-It's a huge mess representing years of compatibility, polyfill, changing design choices, and new technologies.
-In the end, all of that impressive technology is just doing basic Javascript back there somewhere.
-Javascript that you know, and would probably facepalm if you could only peel away all the layers to discover it.
-Javascript that, maybe with some adjustments or a polyfill here and there, works in all browsers.
+For example, animating CSS properties is more efficiently done, and arguably more "modern" if not _correct_, using CSS animations applied with classes.
+Promises are built in to Javascript, and are being sugared in ES6.
+All you really need there are a few functions to replicate jQuery's chaining interface.
+The rest are convenience functions that either trade one vanilla JS line for a slightly shorter jQuery-flavored line (actually, trading one line of typed code for about 80-ish lines of wrappers surrounding 1 line of vanilla JS), or are conceptual features that may have a place somewhere, but are ultimately just fluff.
+If you're processing your DOM elements one a time like you're working on a tape machine (`.prev()`, `.next()`, etc), I'm sure you have your reasons, but there are far better and more efficient ways to do what you're doing.

-# What it do
+# Functions
-All functions return undefined (or false if I golfed too hard) if you don't give them their required arguments.
+All functions return `undefined` if you don't give them their required arguments.

 All functions return a copy of the object itself, like jQuery, unless you've asked for a specific value from those elements, or have asked to change the set of elements.
 In any case, you're either getting a $(), a boolean, or a value.

-All functions that don't return a straight value are chainable.
+All functions that don't return a value are chainable.

 <dl>
   <dt>`.on(string event, function handler)`</dt>